paolocatalan/reservation-system/README.md

 - User can also reserve a table in the hotel restaurant within the given dates
 - User can also reserve a table without booking a hotel
 - Once selected, user will go through payment gateway service
-- Admin can check the available rooms and restaurant table, and can look up order numbers
+- Admin can check the available rooms and restaurant table, and can look up order numbers, order by dates, and names
+- JWT creation and validation to handle authorization.